 We are not here to prescribe anything or make health claims due to FDA regulations,

 BUT we would love the opportunity to meet you in person to tell you about how it has made us feel personally.
 There is also a lot of information online available to you to research and make the best decision for you.
 One amazing place to visit for helpful information is the Kombucha Brewers International where they can point you to research.

 What we can say though is that we drink kombucha because it is delicious!
 It makes a great alternative to sugary sodas and alcoholic beverages and it uplifts and connects us to the natural world around us.

 What is the shelf life of kombucha?

 First, when we talk about shelf life, we mean shelf life at refrigerated temperatures.
 It is important to keep your kombucha refrigerated, as kombucha is a living drink and high temperatures will restart the fermentation process, changing the flavor profile.
 As a fermented food, kombucha has a low pH level making it “shelf stable” as described above as the bacteria protects it from any other harmful microorganisms and contaminants.
 This is why other fermented foods like sauerkraut and kimchi do not go bad for a very long time.
-We guarantee our flavor profile for five months.
+We guarantee our flavor profile for six months.
 After that, although completely good to drink, it’s flavor profile most likely will shift and be slightly more tart and acidic (thanks to fermentation).
 Also another important note- if your kombucha is not refrigerated for a long duration or at a high heat for long, the fermentation will try to begin again producing more CO2 and could cause a bottle explosion (rare, but could happen).
 All the more reason to drink your kombucha in a timely fashion and grab some more, right?

 Is your kombucha alcohol free?